eckertliam/resume-cooker/README.md

-# resume-cooker
+# Resume Cooker

-Create unique resumes quickly
+Create unique resumes quickly.
+I decided to make this to put on and generate my resume, very meta.